Better Energy Performance

 Factories buy large quantities of lumber and other building materials, much of which is ordered to exact fitment requirements, there-by reducing waste.
 Waste that does occur is 50-70% less than when a building is constructed on site and can readily be recycled or disposed of properly.

 Analysis of CO2 Emissions for On-site and Modular Construction

 The residential construction practice of on-site wood framing has been widely applied in North America and has been considered to be a reliable, efficient, low-cost construction method for housing.
 However, the reality today is that technological innovation, higher costs, and the need for sustainable construction are challenging this method.
-In particular, there has been a significant increase in greenhouse gas emissions due to construction-related activities, and an alternative to on-site construction thus needs to be considered.
-In particular, the purpose of this report is to compare through a case study on-site with modular construction practices in terms of their respective effects on CO2 emissions.
+In particular, there has been a significant increase in greenhouse gas emissions due to construction-related activities, and an alternative to on-site construction needs to be considered.
+In particular, the purpose of the following report, through a case study, is to compare on-site with modular construction practices in terms of their respective effects on CO2 emissions.